prominenceai/deepstream-services-library/docs/api-ode-trigger.md

 DslReturnType dsl_ode_trigger_confidence_min_set(const wchar_t* name, double min_confidence);
 ```

-This service sets the minimum confidence criteria for the named ODE Trigger.
-A value of 0 disables the filter and the GIE confidence level will not be used as criteria for ODE occurrence.
+This service sets the minimum Inference confidence criteria for the named ODE Trigger.
+A value of 0 disables the filter and the Inference confidence level will not be used as criteria for ODE occurrence.

 **Parameters**
 * `name` - [in] unique name of the ODE Trigger to query.